What is Ayurveda?

 In 2017 I put together the Ayurveda and Ayurvedic Lifestyle Basics training material, which I shared first on yoga teacher training courses.
 Since 2020 this knowledge base is available online for anyone as Ayurveda Start and Start + online programs.

-2021 is another turning point in my studies, as I'll start my further education in the field with the 3-years undergraduate diploma course.
+2022 is another turning point in my studies, as I'll start my further education in the field to become a licenced Ayurvedic Dietitian and Pharmacist.

 My goal is to raise awareness regarding diet and yoga as there are so many fashion trends to follow in our contemporary world, which leads to confusion or even worst, to dogmatic views.
 What seems healthy might be "poison" for you if you take it in a wrong form, amount or combination for your personal constitution.